March 8th, 2011 Posted 7:00 pm

 Sheffield Cycle Jumble – May and October, book early if you want to have a table; it gets busy and is a great event to go to

-Mark’s contact details are on the poster for the jumble last May if you want to book a table for next October.
+Mark’s contact details are on the poster for the jumble if you want to book a table for a jumble.